Teenage Pregnancy and how to get help?

-I may be a teenage parent – Please help me
+What is Teenage Pregnancy?
+I might be a teenage parent.
+Please help me

-Teenage pregnancy can be an emotional shock, particularly if it’s unplanned.
+What is teenage pregnancy and how it can be an emotional shock, particularly if it’s unplanned.
 Questions such as “How can I continue my education?”.
 “How am I going to afford to care for a baby?” may be running through your head.

 Make an appointment with a professional counsellor/social worker